balenaltd/handbook/Your-balena-buddy.md

 ## What to expect from your buddy & what a buddy should aim for

 ### Day One
-On day 1 the balenista helping with your onboarding will send you and your balena buddy an intro email.
-* Respond to the intro email and introduce yourself
 * We suggest scheduling a first intro call as soon as possible to get to know each other, connecting is one of the key goals for buddies :)
 * Help the new member out with Flowdock threading and other tips on how to best use flowdock; a “win” for the first day is for new team members to successfully introduce themselves in Flowdock and respond in-thread! - [FD guide](https://github.com/balena-io/balena-io/wiki/Flowdock)